ikukonakano/DH110/Assignment07/README.md

 ### The process

 Here is a link to my [cognitive walkthrough survey](https://docs.google.com/forms/d/e/1FAIpQLSdy_9Cg3VQ-1iQoYRd2b1rSWAE2TJiLzYCdv7RYGPSXo8LrcA/viewform?usp=sharing) and [data](https://docs.google.com/spreadsheets/d/1Wt6WjFowZKrOqBCE38JoL4DOOtFUNv9BlrJLUR_4b_8/edit?usp=sharing).
 This was based off [the professor's cognitive walkthrough survey](https://docs.google.com/forms/d/e/1FAIpQLScqsfs4MN6LgdE-k8MHP_6bLJD7Xf0Gaou68dTnNQ7GQczfFQ/viewform).

-This walkthrough took a total of 21 minutes.
+**My first walkthrough** took a total of 21 minutes.
 I did a cognitive walkthrough and test with my older sister.
 She did not want to be recorded by filled out the survey and included comments in the prototype using my computer.

+**My second and final walkthrough** took a total of 11 minutes.
+I did this with a friend of my who lives in San Diego and San Fransisco, both similar cities in California to Los Angeles.
+[Here](https://drive.google.com/file/d/1s1uaAeHOiY-6_uKbsBDhgu3on8yA3qkU/view?usp=sharing) is the recording my this walkthrough.

 ### Findings